awsdocs/aws-freertos-docs/doc_source/download-ota-mchip.md

    + Parity: None
    + Stop bits: 1

-1. Unplug the debugger from your board and run the project on your board to make sure it can connect to Wi\-Fi and the AWS IoT MQTT message broker\.
+1. Unplug the debugger from your board and run the project on your board to confirm it can connect to Wi\-Fi and the AWS IoT MQTT message broker\.

 When you run the project, the MPLAB X IDE should open an output window\.
-Make sure the ICD4 tab is selected\.
+Make sure the **ICD4** tab is selected\.
 You should see the following output\.

 ```
 Bootloader version 00.09.00